Ticho Parly

-Ticho Parly (né Frederick Christiansen) (16 July 1928 – 21 June 1993) was a Danish-born Heldentenor who sang leading roles in most of the major opera houses of Europe as well as the United States, including the Metropolitan Opera, where he debuted in 1966 as Tristan opposite Birgit Nilsson in Tristan und Isolde.
+Ticho Parly (né Frederick Christiansen) (16 July 1928 – 21 June 1993) was a Danish-born heldentenor who sang leading roles in most of the major opera houses of Europe as well as the United States, including the Metropolitan Opera, where he debuted in 1966 as Tristan opposite Birgit Nilsson in Tristan und Isolde.
+In his later life he was a voice teacher in Seattle, Washington.

 Biography

-Parly was born in Copenhagen on 16 July 1928.
+Frederick Christiansen was born in Copenhagen on 16 July 1928.
 He began singing as a treble in his homeland, and grew into a bass-baritone.
 After studying in Denmark, France, Italy and Switzerland, as well as Indiana University, he went to New Orleans, where he resided from 1957 to 1960.
 There he studied with Charles Paddock (also the teacher of Thaïs St Julien, Anthony Laciura and Greer Grimsley) who "insisted" he become a tenor.
-In 1958 he made his operatic debut with the New Orleans Opera Association, in the secondary role of Pong in the local premiere of Turandot, conducted by Renato Cellini.
-The next year, he sang Flavio in Norma, as well as in Eine Nacht in Venedig, this last for The Experimental Opera Theatre of America.
+In 1958 he made his operatic debut with the New Orleans Opera Association, in the secondary role of Pong in the local premiere of Puccini's Turandot, conducted by Renato Cellini.
+The next year, he appeared as Flavio in Bellini's Norma, as well as in Eine Nacht in Venedig by Johann Strauss, the latter for The Experimental Opera Theatre of America.

-Within a few months, however, Parly was starring in Continental theatres, including Aachen where he sang Radamès in Aïda.
-In the next few seasons, he would become acclaimed as one of the world's leading Heldentenors, appearing at Brussels (Les contes d'Hoffmann staged by Maurice Béjart, 1961), Wuppertal (as Mephisto in Busoni's Doktor Faust and in Peter Grimes, 1962), Lisbon (the Kaiser in Die Frau ohne Schatten, 1962; and Herodes in Salome, 1975), Kassel (Die Frau ohne Schatten and Siegfried, 1962; and Tannhäuser conducted by Christoph von Dohnányi, 1964), Amsterdam (Doktor Faust, 1962; and as Prince Chouïsky in Boris Godunov, 1989), and Vienna (Ariadne auf Naxos, 1965; Der fliegende Holländer, 1967; and Einem's Der Besuch der alten Dame, 1973).
+Within a few months Parly was starring in European theatres, including Aachen where he portrayed Radamès in Verdi's Aida.
+Over the next few seasons, he become acclaimed as one of the world's leading heldentenors, appearing in Brussels in the title role of Offenbach's Les contes d'Hoffmann staged by Maurice Béjart in 1961, at the Wuppertal Opera as Mephisto in Busoni's Doktor Faust and as Britten's Peter Grimes in 1962), in Lisbon as the Emperor in Die Frau ohne Schatten in 1962 and Herodes in Salome in 1975, both by R. Strauss, in Kassel as Wagner's Siegfried in 1962 and Tannhäuser in 1964, conducted by Christoph von Dohnányi, in Amsterdam as Doktor Faust in 1962 and as Prince Chouïsky in Mussorgsky's Boris Godunov in 1989, and in Vienna as Bacchus in Ariadne auf Naxos in 1965, Erik in Wagner's Der fliegende Holländer in 1967, and Einem's Der Besuch der alten Dame in 1973.